 Ichiro Yagasakawi was practically invisible to me, hiding himself behind anonymizing servers and private networks.
 He had his own good reasons.
 He didn't want anyone to know that he was Kagaku Kōkoku, GK.

 It honestly wasn't guilt.
 He was morally detached from his methods.
 They were precise, scientific, after all.
+The world had been so thoroughly conquered by men of science, in these moments when humanity had become a beast.
 He wasn't the man opening the floodgates of hyper-sexualization, misogyny, and racism into advertising, into journalism, into art.
 He was just manifesting the desires of humanity, tucked away in the data that tracked their choices.
 Ultimately the responsibility was divided equally among every person who spent a dollar on the products he marketed to them.
 His algorithm autonomously reinforced itself, bettering its comprehension of the sum total of humanity's wants.
 Of course, Yagasawaki doesn't have a severed corpus callosum so it's not like I can really hear his inner monologue.
 Maybe I'm projecting.